arunoda/travis-ci-meteor-packages/README.md

 You can configure tests with two environment variables:
  * `WORKING_DIR` -- working directory to run `mrt` from
  * `PACKAGES` -- list of package names or directories to test, separated by `;`, by default `./`; specfiy empty string to test all packages
+ * `TEST_COMMAND` -- you can specify a custom command to run, instead of default `mrt`, it gets all the arguments `mrt` would; this is useful if you want to do some more pre- or post-processing

 See [here](http://meteorhacks.com/travis-ci-support-for-meteor-packages.html) for more information